Youth After School Program

 Recreation at GIAC consists of indoor/outdoor games, new games, table games, dance, ice skating, sledding, pickle ball,track and field, and a variety of other activities.

 1. Multicultural programs aimed at promoting knowledge and acceptance of different cultures through special activities, guest speakers, and participant sharing.

 The GIAC Youth Summer Day Camp serves the same age population as the after-school program and also subscribes to the same goals and objectives.

 It is run for 6 weeks during July and August providing daily safe and fun-filled activities inclusive of singing camp songs, field trips, environmental education, arts and crafts, recreation, multicultural activities, and swimming instruction.

-The camp operates Monday through Friday, from 9 a.m. to 4 p.m.
-Lunch and snacks are provided daily.
+The camp operates Monday through Friday, from 9 am - 5 pm.
+Breakfast, Lunch, Snack and Dinner are provided daily.

 Register or Volunteer